aangelopoulos/im2im-uq/README.md

 * Populate your new config file ```experiments/new_experiment/config.yml``` with the correct directories and experiment name.
 * Execute ```wandb sweep experiments/new_experiment/config.yml``` and proceed as normal!

+## Adding new models
+In our system, there are two parts to a model---the base architecture, which we call a ```trunk``` (e.g. a U-Net), and the final layer.
+Defining a trunk is as simple as writing a regular PyTorch module; see [```core/models/trunks/unet.py```](https://github.com/aangelopoulos/im2im-uq/blob/53a80bd914ee32741d795e451be7449836f8629e/core/models/trunks/unet.py#L10) for an example.

 * Define the "trunk" of your model (everything but the last layer) in ```core/models/trunks```
 * Define the final layer of your model in ```core/models/finallayers```.
 The final layer must output a lower-endpoint, prediction, and upper-endpoint for each pixel, defining an uncertainty interval for use in ```core/models/add_uncertainty.py```.
 * Define an indexed sequence of nested sets